catmaid/CATMAID/sphinx-doc/source/importing_data.rst

 .. image:: _static/importer/path_setup.png

 With these settings, you can narrow down the set of folders looked at.
 The relative path setting can be used to specify a sub-directory below the import path.
 When doing so, the working directory will be changed to ``CATMAID_IMPORT_PATH`` plus the *relative path*.
 If left empty, just the ``CATMAID_IMPORT_PATH`` setting will be used.
-Additionally, you can *filter folders* in tho working directory by specifying a filter term.
-You can use Unix shell-style wildcards there.
-With the check-box below this setting, you can make sure the tool looks only at unknown projects.
-Here, a project is unknown if all of its stacks are known to CATMAID.
+Additionally, you can *filter folders* in tho working directory by specifying a filter term, which supports Unix shell-style wildcards.
+The next setting lets you decide how to deal with already existing (known) projects and what is considered known in the first place.
+A project is known can be declared to be known if the name of an imported project matches the name of an already existing one.
+Or, it can be considered known if if there is a project that is linked to the very same stacks like the project to be imported.
 A stack in turn is known if there is already a stack with the same image base.
 The last setting on this dialog is the *Base URL*.
 By default it is set to the value of ``IMPORTER_DEFAULT_IMAGE_BASE`` (if available).
 This setting plus the relative path stay the same for every project to be imported in this run.
 It is used if imported stacks don't provide a URL explicitly.
 To continue, click on the *next step* button.

 The importer will tell you if it doesn't find any projects based on the settings of the first step.
 However, if it does find potential